Lbridges/voicetag/README.md

 # voicetag
-I have added the MQTT installer to my repo, but it might be removed at some opint.
+I have added the MQTT installer to my repo, but it might be removed at some point.
 I'm really just kind of winging it.